san601/Cryptography-Bible/Writeup/Elliptic-Curves.md

 Desc: Spent my morning reading up on ECC and now I'm ready to start encrypting my messages.
 Sent a flag to Bob today, but you'll never read it.

-So the parameters for the curve are poorly chosen because the order of the curve composed of many smaller prime (smooth).
+So the parameters for the curve are poorly chosen because the order of the curve can be factored into many smaller prime (smooth).

 ![image](https://github.com/user-attachments/assets/62e6228c-8694-44ae-a024-2e9ad0033bcf)